A Beginner’s Guide to Strongman Competitions

 • Loaded carries (grip, trunk strength, and real-world conditioning)

-A strong base lets you transition into implement training without unnecessary risk—and without getting overwhelmed.
+These movements build the raw strength, trunk rigidity, and coordination strongman events demand.
+A strong base lets you move into implement training without unnecessary risk, and without getting overwhelmed.

 Step 2: Transition Into Event-Specific Training